CloudBoost/developers/en/gettingstarted/yourfirstapp.md

 !(Add new table)[]

 ><span class="tut-info">Info</span> User and Role tables are added by default to every app in CloudBoost.
 These tables are cannot be deleted.
-It's okay not to use these tables if you dont need them and let them remain.
+It's okay not to use these tables if you don’t need them and let them remain.
 We'll talk more about User and Role tables in security section of this documentation.

 <p>&nbsp;</p>
 ><span class="tut-info">Info</span> Table names cannot start with a number and cannot contain any special characters.
 Table name should not be same as any other tables of the same app.